amiaopensource/cable-bible/README.md

 # The Cable Bible
 A comprehensive guide to cables and connectors used for audiovisual preservation.
 Cable types and connectors are organized by the primary purpose of the signal being transferred - video, audio-only, data (i.e. computer cables) and power.
-The nesting structure then allows for different wiring types, interfaces and protocols, physical connectors, etc.
+The nesting structure then allows for different signal types, wiring, interfaces and protocols, etc. Click through for examples of physical connectors, pinouts, and contextual uses for each kind of cable!

 ## Table of Contents ##